 I used to make bread every week for my roommate who didn’t think a meal was complete without bread.
 I haven’t been making bread lately, but I have been making pizza dough and Calzone.
 Now that I have a working Kitchen Aid Classic stand mixer, I can make as much bread as I like.

-When I was taking this picture, I forgot to include the walnuts, and they were in the filling.
+When I was taking the Mise en Place picture, I forgot to include the walnuts, and they were in the filling.
 If you are allergic to nuts, please, by all means, omit them.

 After the dough has risen, you’re going to want to divide it into two pieces.
 Roll one out, and put the filling on it.
 Roll the other one out, and sprinkle cinnamon on it.
 If you like things extra sweet, you can sprinkle sugar as well.

-This is what the bread looks like when it comes out of the oven, nice and browned.
+When the bread comes out of the oven it should be nice and browned.
 You can tap on it and if it sounds hollow, then it’s done.
-Or, you can use an instant read thermometer, like it did, and it should read about 200 degrees.
+Or, you can use an instant-read thermometer, as it did, and it should read about 200 degrees.
 Let the bread cool before glazing.

 - 1 tablespoon unsalted butter

 - 1 tablespoon walnuts, chopped

 - 1 cup confectioners' sugar, or glazing sugar